islas27/datamining-toolbelt/README.md

 ```sh
 data-tool analyze -i id,dateRegistration,firstName data
 ```
-the same as above, excluding the table
+The same as above, excluding the table